distributed-system-analysis/pbench/docs/Agent/installation/rpm_based_installation.md

 The Pbench Agent requires the installation of some generic bits, but it also requires some localization.
-It needs to know where to send the results for storage and analysis and it needs to be able to authenticate to the results server.
+It needs to know where to send the results for storage and analysis, and it needs to be able to authenticate to the results server.

 The generic bits are packaged as an RPM, available from [COPR](https://copr.fedorainfracloud.org/coprs/ndokos).
-Pbench Agent is build for all major releases of Fedora, RHEL, CentOS and openSUSE.
+Pbench Agent is built for all major releases of Fedora, RHEL, CentOS and openSUSE.

 In the following, we describe how to install Pbench Agent using an RPM.